Research-exposure courses introduce undergraduate students to research by embedding a research assignment into course

-Many courses include research experiences, often with a graduate student who serves as a consultant to help students with the research project.
+Some research courses are taught with a graduate student who serves as a consultant to help students with the research project.
 These “Graduate Research Consultants” (GRCs) are only there to coach the undergraduates—they do not grade student work.
-For course titles and faculty who have taught courses with GRCs, see the database of Research-Exposure GRC courses.
+For course titles and faculty who have taught courses with GRCs, see the database of GRC courses.

-Faculty members who are interested in creating a Research-Exposure Course should read the specific information on the GRC Program for faculty.
+Faculty members who are interested in working with a Graduate Research Consultant can read more about the GRC Program for faculty.

 We have also created a description of the GRC program specifically for graduate students.
 Many faculty members already have a particular graduate student in mind to serve as a GRC when they create a Research-Exposure course.
 However, graduate students can also submit a GRC Interest Form indicating their particular research interests and expertise.
 Submitting this form will include you in the GRC Interest Database where faculty members may look to identify a potential GRC.